Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

-Creating a file on a remote node
+Creating a folder on a remote node
 """"""""""""""""""""""""""""""""

 .. code-block:: python